ReaseRZ/reaserz.github.io/index.md

 - Web Application
 - Dekstop Application
 - Network Programming.

 I am working as freelancer for now.
 But i hope i can help you in your project, even i am not that good for work as team because i don't have good communication skill.
 Usually i worked myself.
-> The best way for learning something is **Trial And Error**, don't be afraid to make mistake till you know your own mistakes snd looking solution yourself or
+> The best way for learning something is **Trial And Error**, don't be afraid to make mistake till you know your own mistakes and looking solution yourself or
 > someone else give you advices
 * * *
 ## Header 2